'Oh, Whistle, and I'll Come to You, My Lad': Publication

-Oh, Whistle, and I'll Come to You, My Lad was first published in Ghost Stories of an Antiquary in 1904.
+Oh, Whistle, and I'll Come to You, My Lad was written in 1903.
+In December 1903, James read the story at the King's College, Cambridge Christmas gathering in 1903.
+The story was first published in James' book Ghost Stories of an Antiquary in 1904.
 In 1931, it was collected in James' book The Collected Ghost Stories of M. R. James.
 It has since been collected many times, including in My Favorite Fantasy Story in 2000.

-The story was written in 1903.
 Its title derives from the 1793 poem by Robert Burns, "Oh, whistle and I'll come to you, my lad".
 S. T. Joshi suggests the ghost in the story was inspired by a dream that James had.
 In 2010, Robert Lloyd Parry opined that the story was partially inspired by James' visits to his friend Felix Cobbold in Felixstowe, where on one occasion another guest, JK Stephen, suffered a head injury in a riding accident that was reportedly caused by the horse being startled by a whistle or gust of wind.